 Can you connect Oculus Quest 2 to the Switch?

 Officially, there is no way to pair up the Oculus Quest with the Nintendo Switch.
 The Quest has much more in common with PC than it does Switch from a developmental perspective.
 This means that compatibility immediately becomes an issue.

 There are also factors like IP rights.
-Nintendo are renowned for guarding their property like Smaug protects gold.
+Nintendo is renowned for guarding their property like Smaug protects the gold.
 And they show little interest in making their games available via other platforms.
 If you want to play Nintendo Games, you can only play them through Nintendo.
 And even though they don't really have much by way of a VR offering themselves, they are yet to create any kind of relationship with a VR specialist, such as Oculus.

 But is that the end of the story?
 There may well be one way to connect a Nintendo Switch and an Oculus Quest headset.
 We'll cover that now.

 How to connect Oculus Quest to Nintendo Switch

 We've previously looked at whether or not you can access Steam games via Nintendo Switch.
 In that instance, once again there was no way to do it officially.
 But, where there's a will there's a way.
 And if you can bring Steam games onto the Switch (albeit with caveats) maybe you can do something similar with a Quest.
 Right?
 Right?

 Well, sort of.
 The only way we've seen that makes it even remotely possible to play Nintendo Switch games via VR, involves a bit of work.
 A blog post from the good people at bigscreenVR.com (albeit from 2017) explains how to make this happen.
 You need a capture card, a powerful PC, and broadcasting software.
 They used Open Broadcast Studio, which is available for both PC and Mac.
 Once you have all the necessary equipment:

 - Open OBS, and click the + button to add an input source

 - Select the Video capture card and press OK